Justintime50/glass/README.md

 Copy the `init-db.env.example` file and save it as `init-db.env`.
 This will initialize the MySQL database with the information provided.
 These items will need to match what's in the `/laravel/.env` file.

 ### Laravel
 Setup your .env variables.
 Use the .env.example template file for the basic setup.
 These are found in the laravel folder.
+The DB host must be the DB Docker container name.

 1) Install project dependencies.
 Navigate to the directory of the project.